mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceProtocolTests_Setup.md

 10.	**Start** Modbus.jar, open ModbusPal_test_project, and run the project.

-11. In the Modbas.jar-> Modbus slaves, **Click** on the EYE button, Coils tab and add 4 rows (created memory.addresses) select all the rows below and unbind them.
+11. In the Modbas.jar-> Modbus slaves, **Click** on the EYE button, Coils tab and add 4 rows (represent created memory.addresses) select all the rows below and unbind them.

 12.	**Open** JMeter and import Jmeter script: DevicesProtocolsScript.jmx.

-13.	**Setup** parameters such as ip_address, Kura username and password in the SetTestPlanParameters file insade JMeter tool
+13.	**Setup** parameters such as ip_address, Kura username and password in the SetTestPlanParameters file insade the JMeter tool

 14.	**Run** the tests with Start (Play green) button and watch general test results in the file: 99_View Results Tree in JMeter script.